 Perfectly Roasted Kona Extra Fancy Coffee.

-Extra Fancy Coffee varieties are the diverse subspecies derived through selective breeding or natural selection of the fanciest coffee plants.
-While there is tremendous variability encountered in both wild and cultivated coffee kona extra fancy coffee plants, there are a few varieties and cultivars that are commercially important due to various unique and inherent traits such as disease resistance and fruit yield.
+Extra Fancy whole bean kona coffee varieties are the diverse subspecies derived through selective breeding or natural selection of the fanciest coffee plants.
+While there is tremendous variability encountered in both wild and cultivated kona coffee plants, there are a few varieties and cultivars that are commercially important due to various unique and inherent traits such as disease resistance and fruit yield.

 These unique traits are what producers use to select breeds when developing crops.
 Therefore, at a micro level, breed selection is critical to the success of a producer and is one of the key components of cup quality.

-At a macro level, the viability of the coffee kona black gold estate brand coffee Industry as a whole is dependent upon breed selection.
-Already, the majority of Extra Fancy Coffee produced originates from Hawaiian producers using selected breeds.
+At a macro level, the viability of the kona black gold coffee Industry as a whole is dependent upon breed selection.
+Already, the majority of Extra Fancy kona coffee produced originates from Hawaiian producers using selected breeds.
 For this reason, breed selection is an important aspect of sustainability within Extra Fancy Coffee production.

 Extra Fancy Coffee Terminology